Energy Assistance Program Overview

 The energy assistance program (EAP) provides financial assistance to low-income households to maintain utility services during the winter heating season.
 This is a HEATING program.

-The United Way of Central Indiana, Connect2Help, and the John H. Boner Community Center are partnering to deliver the Marion County Energy Assistance Program during the 2014-2015 program year.
+The United Way of Central Indiana, Connect2Help, and the John Boner Neighborhood Center are partnering to deliver the Marion County Energy Assistance Program during the 2014-2015 program year.

 Income eligible families are provided a one-time benefit to their heating and electric companies to help offset the high cost of utility bills during the winter months.
 Households must reside in Marion County and must have an energy burden.
 Meaning the heat and/or electric utility expenses are the responsibility of the household.